Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 COPYRIGHTS: Inside the Volcano

-Meeting and Preparation Point:
+Meeting and preparation point:

-Start of the Hike:
+Start of the hike:

-Educational and Logistical Functions:
+Educational and logistical role:

 Seasonality: